wichert/rest_toolkit/doc/pyramid-rest.md

 event staff member manages the event via a `/events/13`.
 Both URLs will use the same event object in the database, but are separate REST resources, and will return different data, use a different ACL, etc.

+ *rest_toolkit* follows this philosophy ant matches URLs to resources instead of stored data.
+This has several advantages:

+* your data model does not need to be aware of frontend-specific things like access control lists or JSON formatting.
+* you can easily present the same data in multiple ways.

+Three types of resources:

+1. Element: a single entity, for example a user.
+2. Collection: a collection of entities, for example the list of all known users.
+3. Controller: a resource which only performs some action.
+Typically a controller only response to a `POST` request.

 Defining a resource